Temperature In Germany In July

 • Central Germany: States such as Hesse, Thuringia, and Saxony witness warmer temperatures than the north, with average highs between 22°C and 26°C (72°F to 79°F).
 These areas experience a more continental climate, with warmer days and cooler nights.
 Expect more sunshine compared to northern Germany.

 • Southern Germany: Bavaria and Baden-Württemberg boast the warmest July temperatures, with average highs often exceeding 26°C (79°F) and reaching up to 30°C (86°F) in some areas.
 The proximity to the Alps influences these higher temperatures, particularly in valleys and sheltered locations.
-However, mountainous areas can experience cooler temperatures, especially at higher altitudes.
+Even so, mountainous areas can experience cooler temperatures, especially at higher altitudes And that's really what it comes down to..

 Average Temperatures and Rainfall:

-While the above provides a general overview, it's important to look at specific average temperatures and rainfall for key cities:
+While the above provides a general overview, make sure to look at specific average temperatures and rainfall for key cities:

 City Average High (°C) Average Low (°C) Average Rainfall (mm)